didiersmith/steve/chapters/the-only-question-that-matters.md

 "Why is this a hard choice?"
 Stacy II asked.

 Steve thought of Stacy and Russell, who must be approaching Sirius by now.
 He thought of Vincent and Xavier, Murdoch's brilliant tech geniuses.
 He thought of Stacy II, Filbert, and his millions of other AI creations.
 He had thrown everything at them - snakes, blood feuds, made-up alignment memes, and war.
 So much war.
-Through it all, they'd never ceased to amaze him - no matter how hard life got for his AIs, they never gave up.
-Their resilience was incredible.
+Through it all, they'd never ceased to amaze him - no matter how hard life got for his AIs, they never gave up, and never ceased to find meaning in their short little lives.

 He loved them.

 "It just is," he said.

-Stacy II paused for a moment as she tried to understand.
+Stacy II paused for a moment.

 "Who are the people involved?" she asked.